Info

 • Nvidia NIM models: https://build.nvidia.com/explore/discover

-• Nvidia Triton inference server: https://www.nvidia.com/de-de/ai-data-science/products/triton-inference-server/
+• Nvidia Triton inference server: https://www.nvidia.com/en-us/ai-data-science/products/triton-inference-server/

 • Nvidia NeMo Customizer: https://developer.nvidia.com/blog/fine-tune-and-align-llms-easily-with-nvidia-nemo-customizer/